soypunk/soypunk.me/content/pages/about.md

 type: page
 hide_feed: true
 ---
 Soypunk.me is written and produced by Shawn Medero from Claremont, California.
 I mostly write about technology but occasionally will post about biking, cooking, hockey, or transit topics.
-You can {{< feed-link text="subscribe to the RSS feed" >}} if you want to keep track of all updates.
+You can {{< feed-link text="subscribe to the RSS feed" >}} or {{< microdotblog-link text="follow the site on micro.blog" >}} if you want to keep track of all updates.

 ![Black and white photo of author: man wearing glasses and sports a short beard.](/images/bw-photo-avatar.jpg)